tink-crypto/tink/docs/GOLANG-HOWTO.md

 Internally Tink stores keysets as Protocol Buffers, but you can work with keysets via a wrapper called keyset handle.
 You can generate a new keyset and obtain its handle using a KeyTemplate.
-KeysetHandle objects enforce certain restrictions that prevent accidental leakage of the sensistive key material.
+KeysetHandle objects enforce certain restrictions that prevent accidental leakage of the sensitive key material.

 ```go
 package main